-Coastal Health District is a collection of public health departments in the state of Georgia.
-It serves the people of eight local counties through preventing illness and injury, promoting healthy behaviors, and preparing for and responding to natural disasters.
+Coastal Health District serves the people of eight Georgian counties through preventing illness and injury, promoting healthy behaviors, and preparing for and responding to natural disasters.

 There have been 459 named, tropical storms on the US Atlantic Coast since the National Oceanic and Atmospheric Administration started keeping track in 1980.
 Together, these storms have caused over $744 billion in damages.